Helio609/chatgpt-api-nest/README.md

 This is a ChatGPT back-end written based on NestJS, which supports basic user registration and login, as well as JWT authentication, and supports two types of transmission modes.

+This server implementation includes the storage of historical conversation data and supports handling when tokens exceed the limit.
+The details can be found in `openai.service.ts`.
+By default, 1000 tokens are kept for responses, but if using GPT-4, the range can be adjusted as needed.

+Here is a brief introduction to two common transmission methods:

 1. Streaming transmission.
 After requesting the interface, RequestId is returned.
 Then use this Id to request the SSE interface to obtain the Token stream, in the format below.

 ```typescript